maojrs/msmrd/README.md

 # msmrd2:
 MSM/RD: A general framework to couple Markov models of molecular kinetics with reaction-diffusion simulations.
-This is the second version of the code (v2.0.0) rewritten in c++ with python bindings and additional functionality.
+This is the second version of the code written in c++ with python bindings and additional functionality.
 The first version (v1.0.0) was a much simpler implementation written in python, and it can be found [here](https://github.com/markovmodel/msmrd).
 The code is still in constant development, and there is no official release.

 ## Installation
 ```